niedobam/ros-fanuc-simulation/README.md

 # VRM - Final Project

-This is final project for university course VRM - Programming for robots and manipulators, at VUT Brno.
+This is final project for university course VRM - Programming for robots and manipulators at VUT Brno.
 It is a simple application of [Fanuc CR-7iA](https://www.fanucamerica.com/products/robots/series/collaborative-robot/cr-7ia-l-cobot) robot simulation using [ROS](https://www.ros.org/).

 In robot's working envelope at random position is spawned an object (in our case a cube) to which robot will move.
 Trajectory of robot's movement is visualised.